"Oh boy, what flavor?"

 - Trigger-Happy: Everybody is prone to pulling out guns and shooting at the drop of a hat.

 - Tuckerization: The Mine Turtle was apparently invented by a man named Tom.

-- Unfortunate Names: In asdfmovie9, a girl tells his dad that she's hungry, to which the dad replies with "Hi hungry, I'm dad", a typical "dad joke"... until it's shown that the girl actually is named Hungry.
+- Unfortunate Names: In asdfmovie9, a girl tells her dad that she's hungry, to which the dad replies with "Hi hungry, I'm dad", a typical "dad joke"... until it's shown that the girl actually is named Hungry.

-- Unusual Euphemism: "holy shirt!", as seen in the end of asdfmovie deleted scenes.
+- Unusual Euphemism: "Holy shirt!", as seen in the end of asdfmovie deleted scenes.

 - Vague Age: Just how old is the "I Like Trains" Kid?
 He's referred to as a "kid", is seen with kids in most of his early appearances and apparently still lives with his parents, but in his self-titled song, he's shown to be able to get a job, buy a house and get married.
 Not helped by the fact that he's visually modeled after Edd Gould, who was 22 when he first started voicing the character.